reactive-python/reactpy/docs/source/guides/getting-started/index.rst

             :link: installing-idom
             :link-type: doc

             Learn how IDOM can be installed in a variety of different ways - with different web servers and even in different frameworks.

         .. grid-item-card:: :octicon:`play` Running IDOM
             :link: running-idom
             :link-type: doc

-            See the ways that IDOM can be run with servers or be embedded in existing applications.
+            See how IDOM can be run with a variety of different production servers or be added to existing applications.

 The fastest way to get started with IDOM is to try it out in a `Juptyer Notebook
 <https://mybinder.org/v2/gh/idom-team/idom-jupyter/main?urlpath=lab/tree/notebooks/introduction.ipynb>`__.